shepelenkomikhail/RickMorty/README.md

 - Use pagination in the main table (optional).
 - Create an input field on the Home page to search among character names.
 It should have an `onChange` event, and you should only show rows that contain the searched string (optional)

 ### About the project

+TypeScript, React, ChakraUI, Rick&Morty, Vite API are used.

 ### How to run the project?